Communication-Efficient Federated Low-Rank Update Algorithm and its Connection to Implicit Regularization: Proof of the Main Theorems

-In this section, we provide proofs of Proposition \ref{proposition:omega_R_count} Proposition \ref{proposition:eigenvalue_hessians} and Theorem \ref{theorem:higher_rank_nature}.
-We begin by presenting some lemmas that will be required for our analysis, then proceed to prove the propositions and the theorem.
+In this section, we provide proofs of Proposition \ref{proposition:eigenvalue_hessians}, Theorem \ref{theorem:higher_rank_nature}, and Proposition \ref{proposition:omega_R_count}.
+We first introduce precise definitions and problem setup, and state several auxiliary lemmas essential to our analysis.
+We then proceed with the formal proofs of the propositions and the theorem.